nickserv/danamccurdy.com/_posts/2017-05-12-in-the-flow-of-life.md

 And if it didn't,
 what would it be like
 to be alive,
-but to live in a museum,
+as if in a museum,
 a tribute to life,
 a monument,
-but not the flow
+but not in the flow
 of life itself?